 Having a mix of credit between installment and revolving accounts shows that you are a responsible individual who has a balanced amount of debt.
 You don’t rely too heavily on any one financial obligation and can understand and manage different types of loan obligations at once.
 Having only one type of account may throw up a red flag and show your potential employer that you have a one-track mind and an inability to multitask.

 5. Inquiries – Responsibility

 Too many inquiries within a short period of time says a lot about you.
 Mainly, it says that you’re hungry for credit, and this is never good.
-Inquiries show that your either in a very difficult time and severely need an extension of credit to stay afloat, or that you’re just starting to build your credit and may be biting off more than you can chew.
-Responsible people build credit gradually, little by little, and account by account, and make sure that they can handle what their are undertaking.
+Inquiries show that you’re either in a very difficult time and severely need an extension of credit to stay afloat, or that you’re just starting to build your credit and may be biting off more than you can chew.
+Responsible people build credit gradually, little by little, and account by account, and make sure that they can handle what they are undertaking.

-Although bad credit does not always indicate the type of employee you are, it is widely used tool that many employers use when judging a potential applicant.
+Although bad credit does not always indicate the type of employee you are, it is a widely used tool that many employers use when judging a potential applicant.
 Your credit report is used to gain insight into your personality and dependability.
 Give yourself the best chance at landing your dream job by keeping your credit report clean and well balanced.

 If you have a few red marks on your credit report, do something about it.
 Be proactive, fix your credit, and give yourself the opportunity for a brighter future.

 If you need help improving your credit reports, CreditFirm.net is here for you.